-Right, I’ve had 3 weeks off writing and I’m back with a bang!
 Usually, when I write my posts about money, I try to be balanced, I try to be polite, and I try to be gently encouraging.
 I try to take account of the fact that everyone’s circumstances are different, and I try to be inclusive in how I write (whether I am successful or not is another matter).
 I try to not upset anyone.
 But this is important, and its something I feel strongly about.
 I see and hear strong, intelligent, capable women shy away from investing because they don’t believe they can do it.

 So women, ladies, chicas, bitches, femmes, whatever we’re calling ourselves, this is a battle cry for us all to become more courageous and make sure we’re using all our financial power.

-Don’t get me wrong, we have some of the most beautifully colour coordinated budget spreadsheets, can make one large chicken feed an army of 5000, and have an small but impressive collection of fleece pyjamas to help us abstain from central heating.
+Don’t get me wrong, we ladies have some of the most beautifully colour coordinated budget spreadsheets, can make one large chicken feed an army of 5000, and have a small but impressive collection of fleece pyjamas to help us abstain from central heating.
 But mention investing, and we lose our confidence and strength is replaced with fear and doubt.

 Perhaps it comes from times when men would hunter-gather and women would protect and nurture.
 Putting your money in a savings account and being frugal with your expenses is how that manifests today.
 But we live in world where we all provide, all protect and all nurture.
 It is time for us to learn that we can be better providers when we dare to take carefully balanced risks.

 One of the greatest financial powers there is is investing.
 It might even be the greatest power